-Leave benefits payable pertain to the accrued money value of earned vacation and sick leave credits of the Corporation's officers and employees that remained unused at the end of the reporting period.
-The reported balance as at December 31, 2021 was accrued using the rates under the Compensation and Position Classification System (CPCS) for GOCCs approved by the GCG for the Corporation which is GOCC Grade 17, Tier 5, Category 3 salary structure effective October 5, 2021.
+This account pertains solely to "Leave Benefits Payable" which represents the accrued money value of earned vacation and sick leave credits of the Corporation's officers and employees that remained unused at the end of the reporting period amounting to P58.169 million and P59.222 million as at December 31, 2022 and 2021, respectively.

+The reported balances for both periods were accrued using the rates under the Compensation and Position Classification System (CPCS) for GOCCs approved by the

+GCG for the Corporation which is GOCC Grade 17, Tier 5, Category 3 salary structure effective October 5, 2021.

 The Corporation has implemented the approved salary structure under the CPCS for GOCCs as authorized by the Board on June 28, 2022.
 However, the Corporation has requested the GCG to reconsider the Corporation's GOCC Grade and Tier to 18 or 9 and 2 or 3, respectively in a Letter dated August 3, 2022.
+The request is currently under the evaluation of the GCG.